xhteam/tools-motodev/README.md

 from an installation directory.
 Point to where you have unzipped the above installation, and save the target platform configuration.
 Make sure to set the new Target Platform as the Active platform.

-You are now ready to work on the plugins for Proteus.
+You are now ready to work on the plugins for Andmore.

 ## Importing the Source Code